mahilab/MEL/README.md

 daq.update_output();                  // sync DAQ outputs with real-world
 ```

 Each DAQ may have multiple channels of different signal types, from analog and digital I/O to encoder counters.
-Individual channels can be retrieved, used independently, and pass around as needed:
+Individual channels can be retrieved, used independently, and passed around as needed:

 ```cpp
 DigitalOutput::Channel do0 = daq.DO[0]; // get digital output channel 0